 Control Panel.
-Opens Control Panel, where you can customize the appearance and functionality of your computer, install or uninstall programs, set up network connections, and manage user accounts.
+Opens Control Panel, where you can customize the appearance and functionality of your computer, add or remove programs, set up network connections, and manage user accounts.

 Default Programs.
 Opens a window where you can choose which program you want Windows to use for activities like web browsing, editing pictures, sending e‑mail, and playing music and videos.

 Help and Support.
 Opens Windows Help and Support, where you can browse and search Help topics about using Windows and your computer.
 See Getting help.

-Clicking the arrow next to the Shut down button displays a menu with additional options for switching users, logging off, restarting, or shutting down.
+Clicking the arrow next to the lock button displays a menu with additional options for switching users, logging off, restarting, or shutting down.
 For more information, see Log off from Windows and Turn off a computer: frequently asked questions.

 You can control which items appear in the Start menu.
-For example, you can pin icons for your favorite programs to the Start menu for easy access, or remove programs from the list.
-You can also hide or show certain items in the right pane.
-See Customise the Start menu for more information.
+For example, you can add icons for your favorite programs to the Start menu for easy access, or remove programs from the list.
+You can also choose to hide or display certain items in the right pane.
+See Customize the Start menu.